pouyapd/safe-ai-mini-research/README.md

-# Safe & Explainable AI — Public Summary

-**Author:** Pouya Bathaie Pourmand
-**Focus:** Reliable and interpretable neural models for safety-critical systems
-**Status:** Ongoing MSc Research — Part of the REXASI-PRO project (Safe AI for autonomous wheelchairs)

----

-## Related Work
-- 🧠 *Safe and Explainable Trajectory Prediction for Smart Wheelchairs* — Mini research summary (this repository)
-- 📘 *MSc Thesis (in progress): Interpretable AI Models for Safety Supervision*

----

-## Project Overview
-This project investigates how to make neural network models more **reliable and understandable** when used in safety-critical systems such as **autonomous or smart wheelchairs**.
-The main goal is to understand **when and why** a neural network might generate unsafe outputs and to design an interpretable supervisor that can **detect risky predictions before they cause unsafe behavior**.

-Part of this work is being carried out within the **REXASI-PRO** research framework, which focuses on creating trustworthy and explainable AI for robotics and assistive mobility.
-The neural models used in this study were **pre-trained by an industrial partner**, and the analysis was performed only on their **predicted trajectories** — no proprietary data or code is shared in this repository.

----

-## Method
-- Each input scenario is represented by three parameters: **orientation (θ)**, **linear velocity (v)**, and **rotational velocity (ω)**.
-- The pre-trained neural networks predict a trajectory toward a target goal based on these parameters.
-- The **Euclidean distance to the goal** is used to label each trajectory as “Success” or “Fail.”
-- Because the dataset was imbalanced (more “Fail” cases), **SMOTE** was applied only on the training set to balance the classes.
-- Then, **interpretable models** — *Decision Tree*, *Random Forest*, and *KNN* — were trained to identify unsafe cases and explain which input regions are likely to lead to unsafe motion.

----

-## Results and Insights
-- **Random Forest** achieved the most stable and balanced performance with around **98% accuracy**.
-- **Decision Tree (depth=8)** reached about **97.5% accuracy**, generating clear and human-readable rules, though with slight overfitting.
-- **KNN** achieved around **95% accuracy**, showing good generalization but a tendency to overpredict “Success.”
-- The most important features for detecting unsafe trajectories were **Orientation (θ)** and **Linear Velocity (v)**, while **Rotational Velocity (ω)** had a smaller impact.

-These findings confirm that adding explainable models on top of deep networks can successfully identify risky inputs and improve trust in safety-critical systems.

----

-## Applications
-This work demonstrates how **explainable and trustworthy AI** can support decision-making in autonomous systems such as smart wheelchairs, mobile robots, and industrial control units.
-The same principles can be extended to **robotics, navigation, and safety monitoring**, where transparency and reliability are essential.

----

-## Files in this Repository
-- `results/summary_table.csv` — success rates and average distances for each neural model
-- `results/model_metrics.csv` — accuracy and precision of interpretable models
-- `results/feature_importances.txt` — the most relevant input features
-- `results/extracted_rules.txt` — examples of decision rules from the trained tree models
-- `figures/` — visual summaries such as feature importance and confusion matrices

----

-## Disclaimer
-This repository includes only **public-safe summaries and derived results**.
-The original datasets, pre-trained models, and company-specific implementations are **confidential and not shared here**.
-The content provided is for educational and demonstrative purposes to illustrate methodology and explainable analysis.
+README — Safe & Explainable AI for Trajectory Prediction (Public Summary, 2025 Update)

+Author: Pouya Bathaie Pourmand
+Affiliation: MSc in Artificial Intelligence — University of Genoa / CNR Italy
+Project: REXASI-PRO — Reliable & Explainable AI for Smart Mobility
+Focus: Understanding and supervising neural trajectory-prediction models to ensure safety and robustness in autonomous mobility systems.

+1. Overview

+This repository contains a public summary of my MSc research on safe and explainable AI for trajectory prediction, with applications to smart wheelchairs and other mobile robots.

+The goal of the project is:

+to analyse when and why trajectory-prediction networks fail,

+to identify unsafe input conditions,

+and to design interpretable supervisors that detect risky outputs before the system behaves unsafely.

+The neural networks used here were pre-trained by an industrial partner.
+My work focuses solely on analysing their behaviour, stability, and failure modes — no proprietary datasets or models are shared.

+2. Problem Setting

+Each scenario is defined by three controllable inputs:

+Orientation (θ)

+Linear velocity (v)

+Rotational velocity (ω)

+Given these parameters, a neural model predicts a trajectory toward a target goal.
+A prediction is labelled as:

+Success → final position close to the goal

+Failure → trajectory drifts away or diverges

+This framework enables us to study how input conditions influence stability and safety.

+3. Experiments (2025 Update)
+Experiment 1 — Input Sensitivity (Fixed Goal)

+Purpose: Identify which input regions (θ, v, ω) are more likely to produce unsafe predictions.

+Key Findings:

+Orientation (θ) is the dominant risk factor.
+Failures sharply increase near ±π (robot facing backwards).

+Higher velocities or rotations have secondary influence.

+Model variability is strong:

+closs1 shows the largest deviations and most failures

+closs2 is consistently stable

+Even when failing, closs2 stays close to the goal (low failure distance).

+Outputs included:

+θ / v / ω vs final distance plots

+Success-rate bins for each input dimension

+Failure-distance distribution

+Associated CSV tables

+Experiment 2 — Goal Difficulty (Fixed Start)

+Purpose: Understand which goal positions are easy or difficult for the models.

+Key Findings:

+Goals at (0.5, 0.5) and (1.5, –0.5) produce almost 100% success across models.

+The goal at (1.0, 0.0) is significantly harder for every model.

+The difficulty map clearly separates safe vs challenging goal regions.

+Outputs included:

+Success heatmap per goal

+Difficulty map

+Summary tables

+Failure-Distance Analysis

+Beyond success/failure, we measure how severe a failure is.

+closs1 can diverge up to ~1 meter from the target

+closs2 remains within ~0.33 m → “near-correct” behaviour even in failed attempts

+This metric is crucial for safety monitoring, as not all failures are equally risky.

+4. Explainable AI Supervisor

+To interpret and classify neural outputs, the following ML models were trained:

+Decision Tree (depth=8)

+Random Forest

+KNN

+These models use only the input parameters (θ, v, ω) and the success labels generated from neural predictions.

+Performance summary:

+Random Forest: ~98% accuracy, most stable

+Decision Tree: ~97.5%, provides clear human-readable rules

+KNN: ~95%, slightly biased toward predicting Success

+Main contributing features:

+Orientation (θ)

+Linear Velocity (v)

+Rotational Velocity (ω) — lower impact

+These interpretable models help define risk zones and improve safety monitoring.

+5. Repository Contents
+results/
+    summary_table.csv
+    model_metrics.csv
+    feature_importances.txt
+    extracted_rules.txt

+trajectory_analysis/
+    exp1_input_sensitivity/
+        exp1_analysis.ipynb
+        theta_vs_distance.png
+        velocity_vs_distance.png
+        omega_vs_distance.png
+        failure_distance_boxplot.png
+        exp1_theta_bins.csv
+        exp1_velocity_bins.csv
+        exp1_omega_bins.csv

+    exp2_goal_difficulty/
+        exp2_analysis.ipynb
+        goal_success_heatmap.png
+        goal_difficulty_map.png
+        goal_success_table.csv

+    failure_distance_stats.csv

+figures/
+    (visual summaries, feature importance plots, confusion matrices, etc.)

+6. Applications

+The methods in this project support:

+Safe decision-making in smart wheelchairs

+Trajectory supervision in mobile robots

+Safety layers in navigation systems

+Model-monitoring and OOD detection pipelines

+The principles are general and apply to any system where trustworthy and interpretable AI is required.

+7. Disclaimer

+This repository includes only:

+High-level summaries

+Derived results

+Public-safe visualizations

+All proprietary datasets, weights, and internal implementations remain confidential.